Bachelor of Arts and Bachelor of Science

 Campus, Facilities and Services

-42 majors plus minors and certificate programs, self-developed majors, independent research, internships and Army ROTC.
+42 majors plus minors and certificate programs, independent research, internships and Army ROTC.

-253 faculty members, 93 percent of whom hold Ph.D.s or the highest degree in their field.
+257 faculty members.
+94 percent of full-time faculty hold Ph.D.s or the highest degree in their field.

 Average Class Size

 More than 100 student-run clubs and activities, including music and drama, publications, fraternities and sororities and religious, political, special-interest and community-service organizations.